test-network-function/cnf-certsuite-operator/README.md

 ### How does it work?

-The Operator registers a CRDs in the cluster, `CnfCertificationSuiteRun`.
+The Operator registers a CRD in the cluster: `CnfCertificationSuiteRun`.

 In order to fire up the CNF Certification Suite, the user must create a CnfCertificationSuiteRun CR, also informally referred as Run CR, which